-Twinspell Studio explained, how they approached their debut project stylized with Maya, Zbrush, Photoshop & UE4.
-You can support the development of the game on Kickstarter.
+Twinspell Studio shows the full creation process of their debut project stylized with Maya, Zbrush, Photoshop & UE4.

 80lv: Could you introduce yourself to us?
 Where do you come from, what do you do, what projects have you worked on?
 How did you get into this whole game industry?

 Hello!
 Previously brewmasters, archaeologists, and graphic designers, we are now a team of five, bannered under the name of Twinspell Studio.
 We were brought together as Game Art & Design students at the Vancouver Institute of Media Arts.
 Here we forged the initial vision for Descend over many long days and nights of work.
 We’ve recently graduated, and have continued working together since.

 80lv: Let’s talk about Descend?
 What are the main pillars of this game?
 How did you start this work?
 What are the things that you wanted to have in here?

 Descend came about and was inspired by a session of D&D. We spent a month and a half on pre-production: drawing concept art, deciding the main gameplay elements, and drafting story beats.